rpspringuel/maine-thesis/README.md

 ``ln maine-thesis.cls `kpsewhich --var-value TEXMFHOME```

+On Windows machines the equivalent commands are:

+``for /f "usebackq tokens=*" %a in (`kpsewhich --var-value TEXMFHOME`) do copy maine-thesis.cls %a``

+``for /f "usebackq tokens=*" %a in (`kpsewhich --var-value TEXMFHOME`) do mklink %a maine-thesis.cls``

-The advantage to linking over copying is that once you've set this up, you need only use `git fetch` to make updates (assuming you keep your clone of the repository).
+The advantage to linking over copying is that once you've set this up, you need only use `git fetch` to make updates, but you do have to keep your copy of the repository.

 ## Repository inventory: